chliuhelmut/warranty_check/README.md

 3. export path of ./tools to env variable for launching executables
 4. cd to project folder
 5. type "pytest -v" or "pytest -v --html=<report_name>.html" to launch the automation test
+6. Pytest will discover the .py files with test prefix and start to perform testing.
+7. screenshot png files will be stored under ./img folder if test failed in assertion